trustwallet/developer/wallet-core/newblockchain.md

 - The blockchain has extensive public documentation and tools available for developers to use.
 - The native coin is listed in the top 100 coins on CoinMarketCap.
+- The project needs to provide API/JSON-RPC access to the node with a load balancing setup for private use.
 - The native coin is tradable on major exchanges

 ## Blockchain definitions